 Each employee within the Tata Group is acknowledged and recognised for their skills and talents.
 However, being a responsible corporate, the group takes the opportunity to extend these invaluable talents and apply them for the betterment of society.
 A number of non-profits have the access and methodologies to carry out their noble deeds, but often fall short when it comes to professional expertise.
-Being a major industrial group, the Tata Group houses numerous pockets of excellence and expertise, from across disciplines and areas of interest.
+The Tata Group, through its volunteers is in a position to help since it houses numerous pockets of excellence and expertise, from across disciplines and areas of interest.